 Leslie Geiser, Administrative Associate

 The department offers a variety of academic-year and semester-long study abroad programs for undergraduate and graduate students in Germany and Switzerland.
-If you or your students are interested in learning more about exchanges, contact the study abroad advisor, Dr. DiBella.
-Typically, Dr. DiBella will arrange to visit your class once per semester, in order to make students aware of these opportunities.
+If you or your students are interested in learning more about exchanges, contact the study abroad advisor, Dr. Sager.
+Typically, Dr. Sager will arrange to visit your class once per semester, in order to make students aware of these opportunities.
 Our department also offers an annual month-long summer course at the Goethe Institut in Freiburg, facilitated by Dr. Crawford, who actively promotes the program during every fall semester.

 Markers for white boards; paper and toner for the printers; and other supplies are kept by the department office.
 Some supplies are located on (and under) the mailroom table.
 Please ask Leslie if you need something that is not accessible.
 As with all resources, please be mindful of waste.
 Keep caps on markers, print only when necessary, and remember to collect supplies you take to other buildings.

-Detailed course syllabi are prepared by the Language Program Coordinator (currently Dr. Katie Chapman).
+Detailed course syllabi are prepared by the Language Program Coordinator (currently Dr. Katie Carroll).
 Each syllabus contains detailed policies regarding matters such as grading, attendance, late work, etc. as well as a daily schedule that lists homework assignments and pages to cover during each class meeting.
 Although some changes to the daily schedule are permissible and to be expected, individual instructors may not make edits or exceptions to the course policies—these must be implemented identically in all sections.
-Dr. Chapman will be happy to discuss this with you should you have any questions.
+Dr. Carroll will be happy to discuss this with you should you have any questions.

 The Language Program Coordinator observes each TA at least twice every fall and once every spring semester; this is not a disciplinary measure, but rather a basic part of each TA’s pedagogical training.
 In the spring semester, other departmental faculty will also conduct TA visits as well.
 These visits are designed to offer you constructive feedback about your teaching.
 You will be notified ahead of time when you will be observed and will discuss the observation once it is completed.
 Please see the TA Observation Form in the appendix for more information.